-The Informatica Marketplace is a forum where developers and partners can share solutions that augment, extend, or enhance data integration implementations.
-By leveraging any of the hundreds of solutions available on the Marketplace, you can improve your productivity and speed up time to implementation on your projects.
-You can access Informatica Marketplace at http://www.informaticamarketplace.com.
+The Informatica Marketplace is a forum where you can find solutions that augment, extend, or enhance your Informatica implementations.
+By leveraging any of the hundreds of solutions from Informatica developers and partners, you can improve your productivity and speed up time to implementation on your projects.
+You can access Informatica Marketplace at https://marketplace.informatica.com.